Kwezi-Mudacumura/data-structures/README.md

 </ul>
 <ul>
 <li><h3>InOrderTraversal</h3>
-At first this following function traverses left subtree then visits the root and then traverses the right subtree.
+This function traverses left subtree then visits the root and then traverses the right subtree.</br>
 By using the following steps to implement this idea:<ul>
 <li>Traverse left subtree</li>
 <li>Visit the root and print the data.</li>